-On July 30, 2020, we executed a multi-year fleetwide license and supply agreement with Vistra Corp. ("Vistra") to provide Vistra a non-exclusive license to certain of our patents for use in connection with Vistra's coal-fired power plants, and to facilitate the parties' ongoing business relationship.
-Such patents licensed to Vistra relate to our two-part Sorbent Enhancement Additive (SEA[®]) process for mercury removal from coal-fired power plants.
-Pursuant thereto, Vistra has agreed to purchase from the Company a certain amount of product or services or pay us a certain amount quarterly over a four year period.
+On July 30, 2020, we executed a multi-year fleetwide license and supply agreement with Vistra Corp. ("Vistra"), one of the defendants in the patent litigation commenced in 2019, to provide Vistra a non-exclusive license to certain of our patents for use in connection with Vistra's coal-fired power plants, and to facilitate the parties' ongoing business relationship.
+Such patents licensed to Vistra relate to our two-part Sorbent Enhancement Additive (SEA®) process for mercury removal from coal-fired power plants.
+Pursuant thereto, Vistra has agreed to purchase from the Company a certain amount of product or services or pay us a certain amount quarterly over a four-year period.